What are the benefits of using Neuro-Tools?

 Practice Open Heart:

-OH - Fostering Compassion for Self & Others
+OH - Increasing Compassion for Self & Others:

 plus the incredible benefits we get from time in nature